 Energy sector disputes are the pinnacle of construction and engineering disputes in terms of complexity, commerciality and political intervention and persuasion.
 Generally when energy construction projects go wrong, there is the potential for massive, headline-grabbing disputes that need to be approached with specialist knowledge of the industry, the players and the political environment.
 More than anything, however, there must be an awareness that nothing happens in isolation.
 Every design error, or badly welded joint, risks leading to a cascade of claims.
 The allocation of the risk of such claims as between employer and contractor, and contractor and subcontractor, will be key to the issue of who is dragged into the fight, and who will be left carrying the can – and that is before the impact of third-party interventions from states, public interest groups and other concerned parties is felt.

-1 Scott Stiegler is a senior associate and James L Loftis is a partner at Vinson & Elkins LLP.
+Scott Stiegler and James L Loftis are both partners at Vinson & Elkins.